 One in five Australians gets the symptoms of irritable bowel syndrome: bloating, pain, gas, diarrhoea, constipation.
 Often these symptoms are undiagnosed, or self-diagnosed.
-It’s common to blame gluten or lactose, but many people who think they are intolerant are actually not.
+It’s common to blame gluten or lactose, but far fewer people are actually intolerant than the number of those who think they are.
 So what is causing these symptoms?
 The culprit might be FODMAPs.

 What are FODMAPS?

 FODMAPS are a group of carbohydrates.
 The name stands for fermentable oligo-, di- and mono-saccharides, and polyols.
-They are fermented in the intestines and so increase the volume of liquids and gas in the intestines.
+These carbohydrates are fermented in the intestines, and so increase the volume of liquids and gas in the gut.

-Most people don’t have any trouble digesting the level of FODMAPs found in a standard diet.
+Most of us don’t have any trouble digesting the level of FODMAPs found in a standard diet.
 But some people don’t absorb FODMAPs as well as others.
-This means there are more left in the intestines, and so more fermentation occurs, leading to more liquid and gas.
-Too much liquid and gas can lead to symptoms like pain, gas, bloating, diarrhoea and constipation.
+This means there are more left in the intestines, meaning more fermentation occurs, leading to more liquid and gas.
+Too much liquid and gas can lead to symptoms including pain, gas, bloating, diarrhoea and constipation.

-FODMAP foods might also have a cumulative effect.
-This means you might not get symptoms every time you eat a particular food.
-It depends on the combination of foods you are eating.
+FODMAP foods may also have a cumulative effect.
+This means you might not get symptoms every time you eat a particular food; it depends on the combination of foods you are eating.

-Many common foods are high in FODMAPs including wheat breads, milk and some dairy products, which might explain why people often blame gluten and lactose.
+Many common foods are high in FODMAPs.
+They include wheat breads, milk and some dairy products, which may explain why people often blame gluten and lactose.
 Examples of high FODMAP fruit and veg include garlic, asparagus, onion, apples, pears, peaches and legumes.
-Researchers from Monash University have developed a low-FODMAP diet to help reduce IBS symptoms.
+Researchers from Melbourne's Monash University have developed a low-FODMAP diet to help reduce IBS symptoms.

 Can you remove FODMAPs from food?